Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks

 \subsection{Bath-driven evolution of the system–ancilla}

 To describe the dynamics of an OQS under weak coupling to its environment, we employ a time-nonlocal master equation for the reduced density matrix $\rho_S(t)$ of the system.
-The full system-bath interaction is treated perturbatively up to second order in the interaction Hamiltonian $H_{SB}$, which is valid in the Born approximation. { Throughout the analysis we will restrict ourselves to \textit{weak–to–moderate coupling}, with $\kappa/\omega \leq 0.1$, so that the second-order Born approximation remains qualitatively valid; $\kappa = 0.01 \omega$ and $\kappa = 0.1 \omega$ are used to represent relatively weaker and stronger couplings within this regime.} The resulting integro-differential master equation reads:
+The full system-bath interaction is treated perturbatively up to second order in the interaction Hamiltonian $H_{SB}$, which is valid in the Born approximation and the initial total state is assumed to be factorized.
+Throughout the analysis we will restrict ourselves to \textit{weak–to–moderate coupling}, with $\kappa/\omega \leq 0.1$, so that the second-order Born approximation remains qualitatively valid; $\kappa/\omega = 0.01 $ and $\kappa/\omega = 0.1 $ are used to represent relatively weaker and moderate couplings within this regime.
+The resulting integro-differential master equation reads:

-$\Phi(t-t')$ is the bath correlation function encapsulating the memory effects of the environment, $H_S(t)$ is the system hamiltonian and $S(t)$ denotes the system operator coupled to the bosonic bath in the interaction picture.
+$\Phi(t-t')$ is the bath correlation function encapsulating the memory effects of the environment, $H_S(t)$ is the system Hamiltonian, and $S(t)$ denotes the system operator coupled to the bosonic bath in the interaction picture.
 Eq.~\eqref{state} emerges from tracing out the bath degrees of freedom under the assumption that the bath remains in thermal equilibrium throughout the evolution.